-Academic Dean & Associate Professor of Biblical Studies
+Academic Dean & Professor of Biblical Studies

 Brian Tabb has been a full-time faculty member since 2009.
 Brian oversees academic programs at Bethlehem College & Seminary and teaches courses in hermeneutics, biblical languages, exegesis, and research.
 His research interests include suffering, the use of the OT in the NT, Acts, and Revelation.
 He also serves as general editor for Themelios, published by The Gospel Coalition.